Author: Rose Desi-Seulean

 How to find and preserve a sand dollar test: The best time to find sand dollars is after a large storm when they wash ashore and die, leaving a white shell, called a test, behind.
 To prevent them from stinking put them in a diluted bleach solution and let them sit for about 15 minutes.
 Afterwards rinse them off, let them dry, and you have a beautiful white sand dollar test!
 Live ones should of course be left in the ocean.

 Habitat: Red Sea Urchins can be found on both rocky shorelines where there is a lot of wave action and on quite shores.
-The red sea urchins live in low intertidal zone, 91 meters deep.
-Usually, Red Sea Urchins can be found in similar places as the Purple Sea Urchin, ranging from Japan and northern Alaska to northern Mexico.
+They live in the low intertidal zone to 91 meters deep.
+In the Pacific Northwest you would more likely find the Green and Purple Sea Urchins in the low intertidal area than the larger Red Sea Urchin; they are generally found in deeper water.

-Predators: Like turtles, Sea Urchins have a hard shell called test.
-Its test may give the sea creature some protection from its predators, although it can not hide under the shell like turtles do.
-Red Urchin’s sea predators include: sea stars, sea otter, octopus, crabs, and wolf eels.
+Predators: The hard test and spines give the Red Sea Urchin some protection from its predators but they aren’t venomous.
+The main predators of this species include sea stars, sea otters, octopus, crabs, and wolf eels.
 In Japan, people eat the Red Sea Urchin’s reproductive organs as a delicacy.

 Life Cycle: Red Sea Urchins fertilize in water column.
 After a period the fertilized eggs develop into larvae.
 It takes 6 to 8 weeks for the larvae to develop into juvenile sea urchins.
 Adult urchins can live up to be 7 to 10 years old.